nhanb106/rhino.github.io/index.md

 "This website is very cute.
 I love the idea of knowing where all the cats on campus are.
 I also really liked the little name cards that each of the cats have, I would like some more descriptions about the cats though.
 Overall I think it is a good website." -Valerie Eng

-"The minimalistic design is very nice to look at but the website is lacking a little bit of functionality," - Angelica
+"The minimalistic design is very nice to look at but the website is lacking a little bit of functionality," - Angelica Fajardo

 ## Developer Guide